 TLDR

 Connecticut has approximately 800 licensed childcare centers as of 2024, regulated by the Office of Early Childhood under regulations §19a-79.
-Centers billing Care4Kids (CCDF via OEC) need attendance records that satisfy OEC payment documentation requirements — and recent ratio updates for 2-year-olds and school-age children mean compliance tracking requirements have changed for many centers.
+Centers billing Care4Kids (CCDF via OEC) need attendance records that satisfy OEC payment documentation requirements: and recent ratio updates for 2-year-olds and school-age children mean compliance tracking requirements have changed for many centers.

-The Connecticut childcare licensing landscape
+Connecticut childcare licensing overview

 Connecticut has approximately 800 licensed childcare establishments as of 2024, concentrated in the Hartford and New Haven metros and the Bridgeport–Stamford corridor.
-The Office of Early Childhood (OEC) licenses centers under Regulations of CT State Agencies §19a-79 — a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+The Office of Early Childhood (OEC) licenses centers under Regulations of CT State Agencies §19a-79: a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.

 Connecticut’s regulations have been updated recently, with changes to 2-year-old and school-age ratios.
 The school-age ratio moved from 1:10 to 1:15, and the 2-year-old ratio is now 1:5 for centers with a preschool endorsement.
 Centers that have not updated their internal compliance tracking to reflect these changes are operating with outdated documentation expectations.